message/iata/MC.md

 - the first vaccine dose of AstraZeneca (Vaxzevria), Covishield, Fiocruz, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty) or R-Covi at least 7 days before arrival and proof of previous infection with COVID-19; or
 - the first vaccine dose of Moderna (Spikevax) or Pfizer-BioNTech (Comirnaty) at least 7 days before arrival and proof of complete vaccination of Covaxin, Sinopharm or Sinovac.
 - More exemptions can be found at <a href="https://tinyurl.com/104zuyhq">https://tinyurl.com/104zuyhq</a>
-2. Passengers arriving from red list countries: Afghanistan, Brazil, Costa Rica, Cuba, Georgia, Moldova (Rep.) Montenegro, Pakistan, Russian Fed., Serbia, Suriname, Turkey or Ukraine must have a negative COVID-19 antigen or PCR test taken at most 48 hours before departure from the first embarkation point.
+2. Passengers arriving from red list countries: Afghanistan, Belarus, Brazil, Costa Rica, Cuba, Georgia, Moldova (Rep.) Montenegro, Pakistan, Russian Fed., Serbia, Suriname, Turkey or Ukraine must have a negative COVID-19 antigen or PCR test taken at most 48 hours before departure from the first embarkation point.
 - This does not apply to:
 - passengers younger than 12 years;
 - merchant seamen;